aws-samples/trusted-advisor-slack-webhook/README.md

 # TrustedAdvisor-Slack-Webhook

 Use this automated solution to get notified about high priority Trusted Advisor checks on Slack.
 High priority Trusted Advisor checks require further investigation as they help you secure and optimize your account to align with AWS best practices.
-Notifications to Slack are sent at a preconfigured schedule, defined as a scheduled rule in Amazon EventBridge.
+Notifications to Slack are sent at a preconfigured interval, defined as a scheduled event rule in Amazon EventBridge.

 Deploying this solution automates checking and receiving critical alerts from Trusted Advisor, in near real-time, delivered to a preconfigured Slack channel.